 Yet, mmm…, who welcomes the idea of more structure on top of what they already “have to” do?

 Well, without some kind of structure or routine other than our start and end times for work, simple decisions and planning take up way too much energy.
 That’s when our lack of mindfulness, or ‘bad’ habits, can take over, and guess what doesn’t get done? –it’s often the things we care most about that slip away.
 That’s why we recommend a conscious routine or schedule that puts first the goal of having the energy we need for maintaining mindfulness, good states, and a regular practice.

 Why We Resist What’s Good For Us

-And yet, many of us resist being subject to additional routine, because we associate it with control or we expect it will lead to a more mundane existence, restricting our creativity and spontaneity perhaps–even though the opposite is true.
-It’s natural that any system that tells us what to do, and when, brings up resistance, our inner “No!”.
+And yet, many of us resist being subject to additional routine, because we associate it with control.
+Or, we expect it will lead to a more mundane existence, restricting our creativity and spontaneity perhaps–even though the opposite is true.
+It’s natural that any system that tells us what to do and when, brings up resistance and our inner “No!”.

 It’s understandable that we resist routine and structure, even one we choose to support mindfulness: